Reinvestment Fund Inc

 • Think beyond the grant: Reinvestment Fund offers loans, grants, and technical assistance.
 Consider whether a combination of funding mechanisms might support your project more effectively than grants alone.

-• Join mailing lists early: Many programs announce funding cycles through email lists.
-Subscribe to program-specific mailing lists to receive timely notification of application windows.
+• Join mailing lists early: Many programmes announce funding cycles through email lists.
+Subscribe to programme-specific mailing lists to receive timely notification of application windows.

-• Attend informational sessions: Programs like HFFI offer webinars to explain application processes.
+• Attend informational sessions: Programmes like HFFI offer webinars to explain application processes.
 Participation demonstrates commitment and provides opportunity to ask clarifying questions before applying.

 References